About Charles Anderson

 - Homma K, Miller KK, Anderson CT, Sengupta S, Du GG, Aguiñaga S, Cheatham M, Dallos P, Zheng J (2010) Interaction between CFTR and prestin (SLC26A5).
 Biochimica et Biophysica Acta 1798:1029-1040.

-Auditory neurons demonstrate remarkable selectivity for a restricted set of sound features, and they can maintain this selectivity across a wide range of auditory environments.
-These abilities are fundamental for auditory processing and are of great interest for understanding how the auditory cortex accurately encodes complex sounds, such as speech.
-My research is focused on uncovering the synaptic and circuit-level mechanisms that that support these abilities.
-I am particularly interested in cortical mechanisms that can enhance or suppress the neuronal representation of specific features of sounds because these allow neurons to fine-tune their receptive fields, a key feature of cortical sound encoding.
-I utilize 2-photon calcium imaging in awake animals, brain slice electrophysiology, optogenetic manipulations, and animal behavioral assays to address these questions.
+The external world strongly influences how our sensory systems process information.
+Auditory neurons demonstrate remarkable selectivity for a restricted set of sound features, and they can maintain this selectivity across a wide range of acoustic environments.
+These fundamental aspects of auditory processing are of great importance for understanding how the auditory system accurately encodes complex sounds, such as speech.
+My research is focused on uncovering the synaptic and circuit-level mechanisms that support these abilities.
+I'm particularly interested in cortical mechanisms that enhance or suppress the neuronal representation of specific features of sounds because this allows neurons to fine-tune their receptive fields, a key feature of cortical sound encoding.
+I utilize 2-photon calcium imaging in awake animals, whole-cell patch clamp electrophysiology in acute brain slices, transgenic animal models, optogenetic stimulation, and animal behavioral assays to address these questions.